wlonk/arcadia/arcadia.md

 stars are right.
 But the Old Roads are opening, mirrors and rivers and clouds and rain once again bring visitors.
 Magic is returning to England.

-This system probably uses suits or something?
-It's not blackjack at any rate.
-It's also likely driven more by cards than tokens.

-TODO: link spell types and suits, set casting conditions for social roles.

-Each social role has a particular situation in which they can cast a spell.
-To cast a spell, you must also discard a card (and you must have at least one to discard!):
+TODO: Each social role has a particular situation in which they can cast a spell.

-  * Spades for understanding, insight, or visions.
-  * Hearts for emotions, protection, or spirituality.
-  * Clubs for physical or mental strength.
-  * Diamonds for prosperity or fortune.

 When you cast a spell, describe the effect you hope to achieve, and the GM will tell you which of the following are required to make it happen (they will